odoo/owl/README.md

 ## Project Overview

-Odoo Web Library (OWL) is a project to collect some useful, reusable, (hopefully) well designed building blocks for building web applications.
-However, since this is the basis for the Odoo web client, we will not hesitate to design the code here to better match the Odoo architecture/design principles.
+The Odoo Web Library (OWL) is a small (currently around 11k minified and gzipped) framework intended to be the basis for the Odoo Web Client, and hopefully many other Odoo related projects.

-The most important element of this repository is certainly the component system.
+Briefly, the OWL framework contains:

+- a declarative component system, with a virtual dom based on a fork of Snabbdom
+- and a store (state management solution, loosely inspired by VueX and React/Redux)

-It is designed to be:
+The component system is designed to be:

 1. **declarative:** the user interface should be described in term of the state of the application, not as a sequence of imperative steps.